top of page

 The Difficulties of Remembering Someone After They Are Gone

 During development, I had to test and troubleshoot the site.
-What better opportunity would I have to bring my brother Glen Alexander Joel back into my life, than by curating an all-involved, digital memorial for him?
-This way we can collaborate on a project together again like we used to in the early days.
+What better opportunity would I have to bring my brother, Glen Alexander Joel, back into my life than to curate an all-inclusive digital memorial for him?
+This way, we can collaborate on a project again, as we did in the early days.

 I thought that by being his only brother, tech-savvy, and having access to much of his life’s content of photos, lyrics, audio, and video, it would be easy to put together.
-Collecting all the media wasn’t that difficult, but I stumbled on writing stories and sharing memories about my brother.
+Collecting all the media wasn’t that difficult, but I stumbled when it came to writing stories and sharing memories about my brother.

 All my memories of him were imprinted in my brain while he was living.
-I knew a lot about him, but all of it was stored away because I just assumed, as my younger, that he would outlive me.
+I knew a lot about him, but all of it was stored away because I just assumed, as my younger self, that he would outlive me.

-It is sort of like discarding a box of letters and photos to the back of a closet, only to find them again, but have forgotten what was inside.
-Opening that box again and looking at the photo and reading the old letters, allows the mind to release all the memories that were stored away for as long as that box was stored in the closet.
+It is sort of like discarding a box of letters and photos to the back of a closet, only to find them again, but having forgotten what was inside.
+Opening that box again, looking at the photo, and reading the old letters allow the mind to release all the memories that were stored away for as long as the box was in the closet.

 Now that he is gone, the only "box" I have to sift through is what my mind can remember.
 With my mind and memory fading over the years and years, I have to reprocess everything and sit with that "box" open for a while.